 Will this bring glory to God?

 “Therefore, whether you eat or drink or whatever you do, do all to the glory of God” (1 Corinthians 10:31).
 That verse is clearly both the summary and the goal of all the principles listed above.
 Isn’t our heart’s cry to glorify our Lord and Savior with our lives?
 Think about our decisions.
 Will He be glorified, honored, and praised through them?
 May we say along with Jesus, “I glorified You on the earth” (John 17:4).

-So, in conclusion, the next time we want to make New Year’s resolutions, or we face decisions where Scripture is less than specific or overt, we should run them through these principles and enjoy our freedom in Christ.
-Happy New Year to ALL!
+So, in conclusion, the next time we want to make New Year’s resolutions, or we face decisions where Scripture is less than specific or overt, we should run them through these Biblical principles and enjoy our freedom in Christ.
+We are citizens of Heaven even as we sit at our computers or wrap up in a blanket on a cold day.
+Rejoice and again I say rejoice!
+And a Happy New Year to ALL!